The LGBTQ Community Center of the Desert (aka “The Center”)

 The Center Board of Directors reflects the diversity of the LGBTQ Community: 50% are women; 7% are people of color; 6 identify themselves as gay; 7, lesbian; and 1, bi; the average age is 56 (median 60), and represent professions such as business, civic involvement, finance, human resources legal, marketing, and mental health.

 Many of the learned fears still exist in this generation and as they age, they become isolated and self-protective.
 Recognizing this, in 2005 the Foundation created the Golden Rainbow Senior Center, a one-room center that offered a few programs for seniors and a friendly, accepting place to gather.
 In October, 2011, the board expanded the scope of The Center’s operation to be all inclusive of LGBTQ people regardless of age and changed its name to reflect that expanded mission.
-We proudly move forward as a place for our entire community as The Center.
+We proudly move forward as a place for our entire community as The LGBT Community Center of the Desert, The Center.